The Black Tusk

-The Black Tusk is a stratovolcano and a pinnacle of volcanic rock in Garibaldi Provincial Park of British Columbia, Canada.
+The Black Tusk, known as Q̓elqámtensa ti Skenknápa in the St'at'imcets (Lillooet) language and as T'ákt'akmúten tl'a Ín7inyáx̱a7en in the Sḵwx̱wú7mesh (Squamish) language, is a stratovolcano and a pinnacle of volcanic rock in Garibaldi Provincial Park of British Columbia, Canada.
 At 2319 m above sea level, the upper spire is visible from a great distance in all directions.
 It is particularly noticeable from the Sea-to-Sky Highway just south of Whistler, British Columbia.
 Distinctive and immediately identifiable, The Black Tusk is among the best known mountains in the Garibaldi Ranges of the Coast Mountains.
 The volcano is part of the Garibaldi Volcanic Belt which is a segment of the Canadian Cascade Arc, but it is not within the geographic boundary of the Cascade Range.

 Indigenous

-To Squamish people, this mountain is known as t'ak't'ak mu'yin tl'a in7in'a'xe7en.
-In their language it means "Landing Place of the Thunderbird", speaking of the supernatural in7in'a'xe7en or Thunderbird.
+The mountain traditionally is part of the border line between the Squamish and Lil'wat nations.
+To the Squamish people, this mountain is known as T'ákt'akmúten tl'a Ín7inyáx̱a7en, which means "Landing Place of the Thunderbird", speaking of the supernatural Ín7inyáx̱a7en or Thunderbird.
 The jagged shape of the mountain and its black colouring are said to come from the Thunderbird's lightning.
 The same is true for Mount Cayley, another stratovolcano farther north.